 Google Cloud expects this string within the first 1,024 bytes of the

 Success criteria for SSL and TCP

-You can create a content based health check if you provide a request string and an expected response string, each up to 1,024 ASCII (single byte) characters in length.
-When an expected response string is configured, GCP considers a probe successful only if the base conditions are satisfied and the response string returned exactly matches the expected response string.
+You can create a content-based health check if you provide a request string and an expected response string, each up to 1,024 ASCII (single byte) characters in length.
+When an expected response string is configured, Google Cloud considers a probe successful only if the base conditions are satisfied and the response string returned exactly matches the expected response string.

-|Configuration flags||Success Criteria|
+|Configuration flags||Success criteria|

 |Neither request nor response specified

 |Google Cloud considers the probe successful when the base conditions are satisfied.|

 |Both request and response specified